TJAdryan/gpu_rapids_demo/README.md

 4. **String operations are memory-intensive**: Text processing requires significant GPU memory allocation
 5. **Fair comparison matters**: Identical datasets and isolated operations reveal true performance characteristics

-## When GPU Acceleration Makes Sense

-Based on this updated analysis, GPU acceleration is most beneficial for:
-- **Smaller datasets that fit in GPU memory** with complex mathematical operations
-- **Numerical computations** rather than text/string processing
-- **Iterative algorithms** where data remains in GPU memory between operations
-- **Specialized workloads** like machine learning, scientific computing, or computer vision
-- **Operations with high parallelism** that can fully utilize thousands of GPU cores

 ## Contributing